Simple tilts of length hearts and simple-minded mutation: Introduction

 \subsection{Acknowledgments}

 It is a pleasure to thank David Ploog for useful conversations and his comments.
+We extend our gratitude to the referee for a careful reading of the paper and helpful comments.
 This project has been supported by the European Union's Horizon 2020 research and innovation programme through the Marie Sk\l odowska-Curie Individual Fellowship grant 838706 of the second author and by EPSRC grant no. EP/V050524/1 of the third author.